Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 • Unattended Children.
 Students must not bring children under the age of 16 on campus and leave them unattended while attending classes or campus activities.
 Students who violate this policy may be subject to the penalties of the Family Law Article, Section 5-801, et seq.
 This restriction does not apply to younger students enrolled under special admission procedures.

 The college recognizes students may have difficulty with day care for their children; however, HCC views the classroom as adult-learning environment, and one that should be free from potential distractions.

 • Knowingly violating the terms of any disciplinary sanction imposed in accordance with this code.

-• Failure to identify oneself when requested by a college official, security officer, or faculty member.
+• Failure to identify oneself when requested by a college official, security officer, or faculty member, or failure to comply with instructions from college officials or security officers carrying out public safety functions.
 College officials may question students or campus visitors when there is a reasonable basis for believing that the person being stopped has committed an offense against the rules of the college or the State of Maryland.

 • Excessive parking violations (see section on parking).